Henry Ford Hospital: Overview

-Revenue History

 For the 15th consecutive year, the System experienced positive revenue growth in 2017.
 The System is one of a handful of healthcare organizations nationally with both a strong provider organization and large insurance operations.
-Overall revenue increased by 4.8% in 2017.
-In 2017, annual revenue was 6.0 billion.
+Overall revenue was 6.0 billion in 2017, an increase of 4.8%.

 History

 1910s

-In 1909, responding to the lack of hospital beds in the city, Dr. William Metcalf organized the Detroit General Hospital Association.
+In 1909, responding to the lack of hospital beds in the city, William Metcalf organized the Detroit General Hospital Association.
 The Association included a number of prominent Detroit citizens, among whom was Henry Ford.
 The Association used donations from its members to purchase a site at Grand Boulevard and Hamilton, and to hire architect William Stratton to design the hospital.
 Construction on the original seven buildings began in 1912, but the Association soon realized that its $600,000 budget was far too small to complete the hospital.
 However, in 1914, Henry Ford offered to complete the project and pay off the original donors, in exchange for complete control.
 The Association accepted, and construction continued.

 The original seven buildings—a service building, power house, garage, private patient building, surgical pavilion, and two other small buildings—were completed by 1915, and Henry Ford Hospital opened its doors to patients on October 1.
 Henry Ford organized a closed staff of physicians and surgeons, many of whom came from Johns Hopkins, including medical chief Frank J. Sladen and surgical chief Roy Donaldson McClure.

 In 1917, it was determined that more space was needed for the hospital, and Ford Motor Company architect Albert Wood was hired to design a new hospital.
 Contractor Albert A. Albrecht was hired to construct the new hospital, but World War I intervened before construction was complete.
 In 1918, Ford loaned the semi-completed building to the US government, and it was used as U.S. Army General Hospital Number 36 until late 1919.
 Construction was completed after the war, in 1921.

 1920s

-In 1923, under the direction of Dr. Thomas J. Heldt, Henry Ford Hospital became one of the first American general hospitals to establish a psychiatric unit.
-In 1935, Dr. Roy McClure began adding iodine to kitchen salt to prevent the development of endemic goiters.
+In 1923, under the direction of Thomas J. Heldt, Henry Ford Hospital became one of the first American general hospitals to establish a psychiatric unit.
+In 1935, Roy McClure began adding iodine to kitchen salt to prevent the development of endemic goiters.
 Eventually salt for human use was iodized by law.

 1930s

-In 1931, while at Henry Ford Hospital, Dr. A. Robert Bauer MD's efforts in incubator development led to the successful combination of oxygen, heat, humidity, ease of accessibility, and ease of nursing care into a single apparatus.
+In 1931, while at Henry Ford Hospital, A. Robert Bauer's efforts in incubator development led to the successful combination of oxygen, heat, humidity, ease of accessibility, and ease of nursing care into a single apparatus.